 - For German, successful completion (with a grade of B- or better) of German Ax or German Bab.

-(Courses offered in satisfaction of the language requirements are to be taken in addition to the normal four course per semester program of course work.)
+- (Courses offered in satisfaction of the reading language requirements are to be taken in addition to the normal four course per semester program of course work.)

-Any or all of these three language requirements may also be satisfied by departmental exam.
-These are two hour translation exams in which a dictionary may be used.
+- Either or both of these language requirements may also be satisfied by departmental exam.
+These are two-hour translation exams in which a dictionary may be used.

 The Second Year

-In the spring semester of the second year, students begin to plan for the General Exam (see below).
+In the spring semester of the second year, students begin to plan for the General Exam.

 Second year students assist third year students with the annual Harvard Celtic Colloquium, and in the spring semester begin to plan for the following year’s Colloquium.

 The Third Year

 Students often continue to do some course work in the third year, although this is not required unless the sequence of offerings in Early Irish and Middle Welsh makes it necessary to complete the six-course requirement in the third year.
 The General Exam and the dissertation prospectus are the principal work of the third year.
 Third year students are the organizers of the annual Harvard Celtic Colloquium, and editors of that year’s volume of the Proceedings of the Harvard Celtic Colloquium.
 The third year is also the year in which students begin teaching.
 Students in the Celtic department teach discussion sections of undergraduate lecture courses in Celtic or other departments, or modern language courses in Celtic.
 Teaching Fellows are required to attend the Fall Teaching Conference at the Derek Bok Center for Teaching and Learning as well as all scheduled meetings with the departmental Pefagofy Fellow, Course Head, and/or Head TF.